• Skip to primary navigation

 • Return reserved meat and vegetables to the inner pot and heat through.

-• Serve with roasted carrots, over polenta, if desired.
+• Serve with roasted carrots, over polenta or mashed potatoes, if desired.

 Notes